Advancing MAPF Toward the Real World: A Scalable Multi-Agent Realistic Testbed (SMART): Background

 \subsection{MAPF Problem and MAPF Plan}

 A \emph{MAPF instance}~\cite{Stern2019benchmark} consists of an undirected graph $\mathcal{G}_M = (\mathcal{V}_M, \mathcal{E}_M)$ constructed from a 2-D grid map and a set of $I$ robots $\mathcal{R} = \{r_1, \dots, r_I\}$ with their corresponding start and goal locations.
-Given a MAPF instance, a MAPF algorithm aims at finding a \emph{MAPF plan}, consisting of collision-free paths for all robots from their start to goal locations.
+Given a MAPF instance, a MAPF planner aims to find a \emph{MAPF plan}, consisting of collision-free paths for all robots from their start to goal locations.
 Standard MAPF uses a simplified robot model by discretizing the time into timesteps and assuming that, at each timestep, every robot either moves to an adjacent vertex or stays at its current vertex.
 Two robots collide if they are at the same vertex or swap vertices at the same timestep.
 An example MAPF instance and plan on a 2-D grid graph are shown in \Cref{fig:example_adg} (a) and (b), respectively.
-The objective of MAPF is to minimize the sum-of-cost, defined as the sum of travel time.
+The typical objective of MAPF is to minimize the sum-of-cost, defined as the sum of travel time.

-Prior research has proposed many MAPF algorithms, most of which are developed based on 2-D grid maps.
+Prior research has proposed many MAPF planners, most of which were implemented and tested on 2-D grid maps.
 Some methods focus on finding solutions with optimal or bounded-suboptimal guarantees~\cite{sharon2015conflict,li2021eecbs}, while others focus on scalability, solving MAPF problems involving thousands of robots~\cite{okumura2022priority,okumura2023lacam}.
-Anytime algorithms quickly find an initial solution and then iteratively refine it as time progresses, balancing solution quality with computational efficiency~\cite{li2021anytime,HuangAAAI22}.
 Additionally, some methods incorporate complex real-world factors, such as kinodynamics and unexpected delays, into the planning process~\cite{cohen2019optimal,atzmon2020robust,yan2024PSB,yan2025multi}.
-They usually employ a two-level planner, where the high level employs MAPF-based methods to resolve collisions among agents, while the low level plans for each agent, consider real-world factors.
+They usually employ a two-level planner, where the high level employs MAPF-based methods to resolve collisions among robots, while the low level plans for each robot considering real-world factors.